swiftlang/swift-evolution/proposals/nnnn-actors.md

 * the source category is actor-independent (unsafe), or
 * the target category is unknown.

-The first rule is the most direct: an actor-isolated declaration can access other declarations within its same actor, whether that's an actor instance (on `self`) or global actor (e.g., `@UIActor`).
+The first rule is the most direct: an actor-isolated declaration can access other declarations within its same actor, by referring to it on `self`.

 The second rule specifies that actor-independent declarations can be used from anywhere because they aren't tied to a particular actor.
 Actor classes can provide actor-independent instance methods, but because those functions are not actor-isolated, that cannot read the actor's own mutable state.
 For example: